home-assistant/home-assistant.io/source/_lovelace/horizontal-stack.markdown

 footer: true
 ---

-Horizontal stack card allows you to stack together multiple cards, so they always sit next to each other in the space of one column.
+Horizontal stack card allows you to stack together two cards, so they always sit next to each other in the space of one column.

 {% configuration %}
 type: